grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 This is also why the slope of the performance curve for sorted list was less than that for binary tree implementations.
-At scale, binary trees do more data-dependent DRAM lookups than `SortedContainers`_.
+At scale, binary trees do more data-dependent DRAM lookups than `Sorted Containers`_.

 I said that initializing a sorted container is fast.
 Let’s look at why.
 Here’s the initializer for a `SortedList`_.
 Notice it simply calls the sorted builtin